 Most students leave the clinical practicum to the end of their studies.
 This makes sense as it is best to study the modules first in order to get a good theoretical basis in order to facilitate the understanding of the IDEL Diagnostic Programme and all of its components.

-Some students may come in earlier, usually during the middle of the second year, but this is rarer.
-This can be discussed with the Administrative Director.
+Some students may come in earlier, usually at the end of the first year or middle of the second year of the Doctorate degree.
+It is best to discuss this with the Administrative Director.